notiz-dev/notiz/content/blog/openapi-in-nestjs.md

 keywords:
   - REST
   - Swagger
-  - OpenApi
+  - OpenAPI
 authors:
   - Marc Stammerjohann
 github: https://github.com/notiz-dev/nestjs-swagger
 ---

-The [OpenApi](https://docs.nestjs.com/openapi/introduction) documentation is a useful API playground for you to test or to share with other developers and for client generation tools (e.g [ng-openapi-gen for Angular](https://github.com/cyclosproject/ng-openapi-gen)).
+The [OpenAPI](https://docs.nestjs.com/openapi/introduction) documentation is a useful API playground for you to test or to share with other developers and for client generation tools (e.g [ng-openapi-gen for Angular](https://github.com/cyclosproject/ng-openapi-gen)).

 You'll find the source code in this repo.